ssp0929/cryptopia-ltf-script/README.md

 Configured to sell cryptocurrency of your choice at market rate if coins surpass a certain threshold.
 Configured to withdraw cryptocurrency of your choice to your designated wallet.

+P.S.
+API keys in prior commits have already been changed and are now invalid.

 (Only have to do this once)
 > pipenv install